JUSTICE SYSTEM - Key Persons

 - Operations Associate

-Diane "Didi" Nguyen is the Coordinator for JSP.
-Prior to joining JSP, she worked as a Project Support Specialist for years on multiple projects in the criminal justice field at the Institute for Justice Research and Development at Florida State University.
-She began her career in the legal field, providing legal assistance and support on the Pradaxa and Accutane litigations at a major law firm in Florida.
-Then, she worked at a counseling facility that specialized in providing individuals who had experienced incarceration with substance use disorder treatment and life management skills, as well as helping them move forward from domestic violence and learn anger management skills.
-There, she also conducted state approved HIV counseling courses.
+Diane "Didi" Nguyen is the Team Coordinator for JSP.
+Prior to joining JSP, she worked as a Project Support Specialist on multiple projects in the criminal justice field at the Institute for Justice Research and Development at Florida State University for the states of Florida, Ohio, Indiana, and South Carolina.
+She first began her career in the legal field as a legal assistant on the Pradaxa and Accutane litigations at Levin Papantonio Law Firm in Pensacola, Florida.
+From then on, she worked as an adminitrative assistant at a counseling center that specialized in providing individuals who had experienced incarceration, with substance use disorder couseling, life management skills, anger management skills, and also individual counseling on other matters (domestic violence, trauma, marriage, etc.).
+She also conducted state approved HIV training courses for staff there as well.

 Nguyen holds two Bachelor's degrees - a Bachelor of Science degree in Community Health Education and a Bachelor of Arts degree in Psychology, both from the University of West Florida.
 Nguyen is also a Certified Health Education Specialist (CHES) and her goal is to educate, help, and assist individuals who have made contact with the criminal justice system to promote positive behaviors and develop well-being.

-In her spare time, Nguyen loves to travel and explore new places, play with her American Bulldog named Blue, spend time with her husband, and share her love and passion of food (mainly desserts!) with others.
+In her spare time, Nguyen loves to travel and explore new places, play with her American Bulldog, Blue and tortie cat, Jubi, spend time with her husband, and share her love and passion of food (mainly desserts!) with others.
 Her favorite animals are pigeons, beluga whales, and capybaras.
-She is also an advocate of joining the fight against multiple sclerosis, as she was diagnosed with tumefactive multiple sclerosis in 2018.
+She is also an advocate of joining the fight against multiple sclerosis, as she was diagnosed with a rare subtype of MS called Tumefactive Multiple Sclerosis in 2018.

 Dr. Brian Lovins is the President for Justice System Partners (JSP).
 He earned his PhD in Criminology from the University of Cincinnati.
 He is currently President-Elect for the American Probation and Parole Association (APPA).
 Prior to JSP, Dr. Lovins worked for Harris County CSCD as the Assistant Director.
 He was tasked with developing and implementing agency wide change plans to drive increased successful completion rates.
 In addition, he has the Associate Director for the University of Cincinnati's Corrections Institute-the School of Criminal Justice's training and research department.
 He has developed a state-wide juvenile risk assessment (Ohio Youth Assessment System: OYAS) and adult risk assessment (Ohio Risk Assessment System: ORAS), as well as validation of a series of pretrial risk assessments.
 Dr. Lovins has been invited to present to over 200 agencies and routinely trains agencies in the principles of effective intervention, risk assessment, and the delivery of cognitive-behavioral interventions.